 DURATION — The length of a holiday cruise.

-LOCATION — According to Foucault, the ship is a heterotopia, a space which runs parallel to the rest of human existence.
+LOCATION — According to Foucault, the ship is the standout example of a heterotopia, a space which runs parallel to the rest of human existence.
 Heterotopia is a ‘real world utopia’.
 A utopia has no real place.
 A utopia is a ‘perfect version’ of a real place — a society turned upside down.
 But heterotopias are fundamentally unreal.

 There’s a well-known psychological phenomenon in which people go on holiday and do outlandish things.
 This is often used for comical effect in stories, or sometimes the shedding of one’s usual, repressed self requires the heterotopic setting of a holiday for the character to shed their mask and for that ‘real’ self to become permanent.
 (Shirley Valentine is a good example.)

-ARENA — This story has the structure of a road trip, though the vehicle is a ship.
+ARENA — This story has the structure of a road trip, though the vehicle is a ship rather than a car or a van.
 The Arctic trip is expanded via flashbacks into Verna’s past.
 The cruise ship passengers stop off at various points along the way.

 Notice how shipping metaphors affect the way Verna sees the world even before she embarks: